mwangdakota/pages-uswds-jekyll/pages/rd.md

 <div class="usa-section usa-content usa-grid">
 <div class="usa-width-one-whole" markdown="1">

-# What is research and development (R&D)?
+# What is R&D?

 America’s Seed Fund powered by the NSF requires that small businesses use the funding they receive in Phase I and Phase II for R&D.
 The goal of the small business’s project should be to determine the scientific and technical feasibility of a new concept or innovation that could be developed into new products, processes, or services.
-R&D supported by the NSF’s program can be:
+Research and development supported by the NSF’s program can be:

 * A systematic, intensive study directed toward greater knowledge or understanding of the subject studied;